marina-cerame/Shortly/README.md

 ### Extra Credit:

 - Now that you fully understand how to roll your own server-side session-based auth system, swap out the system you built for [Passport](http://passportjs.org/).
-  * [ ] Use an OAuth provider strategy; login via your GitHub account.
+  * [ ] Use an [OAuth](https://en.wikipedia.org/wiki/OAuth) provider strategy; login via your GitHub account.
     * NOTE: Passport will conflict with any client-side auth system you've aleady implemented, so be ready to disable it.

-- Add a (backbone) router to move the user from page to page:
+- Add a (Backbone) router to move the user from page to page:
   * [ ] Using HTML5 pushstate, keep the URL in the address bar in sync with what page the user is viewing.
   * [ ] A user should be able to copy a url from the address bar, and then re-enter it into a browser to get back to the original page.
 Ensure you have a reliable strategy for handling [deep-linked](http://en.wikipedia.org/wiki/Deep_linking) routes on the server.